GLOBAL-FINTECH/agilang/README.md

 ---

-## License
+## License MIT

 This project is released under the license selected by the repository owner.

-If no license is currently included, add a `LICENSE` file before public release.
+Designed and Developed by Izukanji Silwimba AGILAB By Izurex Enterprise Ltd Zambia

 ---